 We've done best mountain bikes for under a grand, now we are going to have a look at the best gravel bikes you can get for under £1000.
-We've picked out gravel grinders from Marin, Boardman, Vitus, Sonder and Calibre and we reckon this lot pack a punch in terms of ride and value.
+We've picked out gravel grinders from Marin, Specialized, Vitus, Sonder and Calibre and we reckon this lot pack a punch in terms of ride and value.

 Marin Four Corners